CryptoSynth/mod3-store-front/README.md

     - add error handling from firebase authentication attempts
     - add loading logic for login button

+- Error/Unauthrized Pages
+  - make pages for when user types a non existing page or a page he or she cannot enter

+- Add password recovery setting for login

 ## Project scripts:
 npm install